edvinand/custom_ncs_ble_service_sample/README.md

 #include <logging/log.h>
 ```

 Now, try to create a function called `bluetooth_init()` in your remote.c file that you also need to declare in remote.h.
 Make the function return `0`, and check this return value in `main()`.
 Add whatever is needed in these two files so that you can use this function to log "Initializing Bluetooth".
+Remember to include remote.h from your main.c file.
 </br>
 *Hint 1: You shouldn't need to include any more files in remote.c.*
 </br>